Old drawings depict early days on the Erie Canal

 The voyage is aimed at bringing attention to next year's 200th anniversary of the beginning of construction of the Erie Canal.
 Events are planned each year through 2025.
 This is according to Canal Corp. spokesman Shane Mahar.

 The waterway was officially opened in October 1825 by Gov. DeWitt Clinton.
 He traveled on the canal by boat from Buffalo to Albany, then on to Manhattan.
 Once there, he dumped a cask of Lake Erie water into New York Harbor.
 It signified the "wedding of the waters" linking the Great Lakes to the East Coast.

-Around that time, the Irish-born Hopkins, a 32-year-old newly ordained clergyman from Pittsburgh, began his own voyage by canal boat from Buffalo to Albany.
-He was eventually headed for Manhattan to attend a religious conference.
-A talented artist and architectural illustrator, he created 37 watercolor and pencil sketches of canal scenes.
+Around that time, the Irish-born Hopkins, a 32-year-old newly ordained clergyman from Pittsburgh, began his own voyage.
+He went by canal boat from Buffalo to Albany.
+He was headed for Manhattan to attend a religious conference.
+A talented artist and architectural illustrator, Hopkins created 37 watercolor and pencil sketches of canal scenes.
 They include a rendition of the Genesee River falls at Rochester and the elevated towpath built over the Cayuga swamp in central New York.
 The 1,300-foot-long timber structure was replaced by an aqueduct in the 1840s.

 "It's a priceless document as well as a wonderful painting," Cohn said.

 He came across the Hopkins collection last year.
 He was doing research at William L. Clements Library at the University of Michigan.
 It is in Ann Arbor.